jagmohan123/Mern_training/README.md

 ## 📘 About This Repository

-This repository contains daily learning content for the **MERN Stack Training** program.
+This repository contains daily learning content for the **MERN Stack ** program.
 It's designed for anyone looking to gain practical and theoretical knowledge of full-stack development.

 Whether you're a beginner or someone looking to refine your skills, this repository serves as a complete guide throughout the course.